SYNOPSIS

 A classic example are the "200 soldiers

-sets" (also advertised in Tales Of Suspense #88): the box turned out to be
+sets" (also advertised in Tales Of Suspense #88):

-the cheapest cardboard you could imagine, and the
+the box turned out to be the cheapest cardboard you could

-soldiers were absolutely flat (i.e. almost two
+imagine, and the soldiers were absolutely flat (i.e.

-remember, the year is 1966.
-On the whole, however,
+Brain - remember, the year is 1966.
+On the whole,

-in-house plugs for other titles (merchandising was
+were in-house plugs for other titles (merchandising was

 gradually taking off, but still in its infancy). |